Patients and controls

 CD was diagnosed when patients met the following criteria: 1) Compatible clinical data: chronic diarrhea, weight loss, bloating, abdominal discomfort, fatigue or nutrient deficiencies, 2) positive anti-endomysium (EmA IgG/IgA; IF, Inova Diagnostics, San Diego, CA, USA.
 Normal < 1:5), anti-transglutaminase IgA (anti-tTg IgA; ELISA, Orgentec; Mainz, Germany.
 Normal < 10 U/mL) and anti-deamidated gliadin peptide antibodies (DGP IgA and IgG; ELISA, Orgentec; Mainz, Germany.
 Normal < 10 U/mL) and, 3) VA according to Marsh-Oberhuber criteria (24).

-All NCSRWS patients were evaluated by a qualified nutritionist with expertise in CD.
+Only NCSRWS patients had a challenge with gluten free/gluten containing diet.
+All of them were evaluated by a qualified nutritionist with expertise in CD.
 Symptoms severity (abdominal discomfort or pain, bloating, diarrhea, and constipation) was assessed at baseline, while on an unrestricted diet, 6 weeks after following a gluten-free diet and after completing a 6 weeks challenge with 10 grams of gluten per day using a visual analog scale (VAS; 0-10).